 The lease/buy back

-Homeowners are convinced that they should sign over the deed to their home to a company who will allow them to continue living in the home as renters.
-The agreement states that you will be able to buy back the home at some point.
-Unfortunately, the terms are so rigid that most renters get evicted while the mortgage relief company winds up with your home equity.
+In this scam, a relief company convinces you to sign over the deed to your home; in exchange, they’ll let you keep living in the home as a renter.
+The agreement states that you’ll be able to buy back your home further down the line, when you are financially able.
+Unfortunately, the terms are so rigid that most renters get evicted, and that company ends up with your home.

 Foreclosure prevention specialist

-These “specialists” say that they are counselors whose goal is to help you stay in your home and avoid foreclosure.
-In exchange for some outrageous fees and all your personal financial data, they will make a couple of phone calls on your behalf and usually just postpone the inevitable.
+These “specialists” claim to be counselors who will help you avoid foreclosure.
+In exchange for some outrageous fees and all your personal financial data, they will make a couple of phone calls on your behalf which usually just postpone the inevitable.

 Bait and switch

-A fraudster might put paperwork in front of you, telling you that your signature will bring your mortgage current.
-Instead, you’ve just signed over the deed to your home and will likely be receiving an eviction notice shortly.
+In the most brazen of these cons, a bait-and-switch-er will put paperwork in front of you, telling you that your signature will bring your mortgage current.
+Instead, you’ve just signed over the deed to your home and will likely receive an eviction notice shortly.

 Making your mortgage relief choice